Air handler high energy bills

 HVAC

-The answer to 'air handler high energy bills' is that there are several common causes, including a dirty air filter, leaky ductwork, an oversized unit, or a malfunctioning thermostat.
-Symptoms may include uneven cooling, frequent cycling, and high energy usage.
-Solutions can range from simple DIY maintenance to more complex repairs or replacement, depending on the root cause.
+The answer to 'air handler high energy bills' is that there are several common causes, including a dirty air filter, leaky ductwork, an oversized unit, or an inefficient motor.
+Symptoms may include the air handler running constantly, uneven cooling, and high energy bills.
+Solutions can include replacing the air filter, sealing ductwork leaks, ensuring the unit is properly sized, and upgrading to a more efficient motor or variable-speed air handler.

 Sources